moditect/moditect/README.md

   - `uses`: List of names of used services, separated by ";" only required if `addServiceUses` cannot be used due to dynamic invocations of `ServiceLoader#load()`, i.e. no class literal is passed (optional)
+  - `provides`: List of services with their provided service implementations, separated by ";".
+A service and its implementation must be separated by the keyword "with" e.g. `serviceX with implementationX; serviceY with implementationY;`.
+If the module implements a particular service through several service implementations, those implementation classes must be separated by "," e.g. `myService with implementation1, implementation2, implementation3;`.
   - `jdepsExtraArgs`: A list of arguments passed to the _jdeps_ invocation for creating a "candidate descriptor"

 It is also possible to run this goal directly, specifying the different options